hwgilbert16/chatterbox/README.md

 ### Docker Container

 Before starting installation, be sure that Docker is installed on the system that you will be running the Discord bot in.
-Downloads for Docker can be found below if you do not already havee it installed.
+Downloads for Docker can be found below if you do not already have it installed.

 - [Linux](https://docs.docker.com/linux/started/)
 - [Windows](https://docs.docker.com/windows/started)